ElaadNL/openadr3-client/README.md

 ## Business Logic (BL) Client

-The BL client is designed for DSOs (Distribution System Operators) and VTN operators to manage OpenADR3 programs and events.
+The BL client is designed for VTN operators to manage OpenADR3 programs and events.
 It provides full control over the following interfaces:

 - **Events**: Create, read, update, and delete events
 - **Programs**: Create, read, update, and delete programs